jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 **Establishment**

 ### 56 Consultation required before council-controlled organisation established
-(1) A proposal to establish a council-controlled organisation must be adopted in accordance with the special consultative procedure before a local authority may establish or become a shareholder in the council-controlled organisation.
+(1) Before a local authority may establish or become a shareholder in a council-controlled organisation, the local authority must undertake consultation in accordance with section 82.
 (2) The consultation required in subsection (1) may be undertaken as part of another proposal or as part of a long-term plan.

 **Directors**